 - Take a sharp knife for cutting meat and cut into the fat layer downwards.
 If you need a visual guide, feel free to make scoring marks along the nose of the brisket.

-- Ensure any exterior fat is trimmed.
+- Ensure any exterior fat and fat cap is trimmed.